 A CSS pseudo-element is a keyword added to a selector that lets you style a specific part of the selected element.
 CSS pseudo-elements are used to add special effects to some selectors.
-There are different pseudo-elements which include ::first-child, ::first-line, ::before, ::after and so on.
+There are different pseudo-elements which include ::first-child

 For Example: